ldn-softdev/jtc/User Guide.md

 ### Addressing parents
 One of the charming features of `jtc` is the ability to address parents (any ancestors up till the root) of the found JSON nodes.
-Typically addressing parents would be needed after search lexemes (but really can occur anywhere in the walk-path).
+Typically addressing parents would be needed after search lexemes (but can occur anywhere in the walk-path).
 Parents can be addressed using notation `[-n]`.
-This feature allows building queries that answer complex queries.
+This feature allows building queries that answer quite complex queries.

 Let's dump all the names from the `Directory` whose records have a `home` phone entry:
 ```
-bash $ <ab.json jtc -w'[type]:<home>: [-3] [name]'
+bash $ <ab.json jtc -w'[type]:<home>:[-3][name]'
 "Ivan"
 "Jane"
 bash $
 ```
-The magic which happens here (let's break down the walk-path into the lexemes) is revealed below:
+The magic which happens here (let's break down the walk-path into the lexemes) is revealed:
-  1. `[type]:<home>:` this lexeme instruct to find all (ending `:`) strings `home` scoped by label `"type"`, thus all records will be selected:
+  1. `[type]:<home>:` - this lexeme instruct to find all (ending quantifer `:`) strings `home` scoped by label `"type"` (`[type]:` - attached scope), thus all such phone records values will be selected:
   ```
   bash $ <ab.json jtc -w'[type]:<home>:' -r
   "home"
   "home"
    bash $
   ```
-  2. starting off those found JSON elements a 3rd ancestor will be selected.
+  2. `[-3]` - starting off those found JSON elements a 3rd ancestor will be selected.
 Let's see a parent selection in a slow-mo, one by one:
   ```
   bash $ <ab.json jtc -w'[type]:<home>: [-1]' -r
   { "number": "273-923-6483", "type": "home" }